ansys/openapi-common/README.rst

 ~~~~~~~~~~~~~~~~~~

 The ``requests`` library does not use the system certificate store to verify TLS certificates, it uses the
 ``certifi`` package.
-This means that if your service provides a certificate that is not publically trusted
+This means that if your service provides a certificate that is not publicly trusted
 there are two options.

 pip-system-certs